awsdocs/amazon-ec2-user-guide-windows/doc_source/instancedata-data-retrieval.md

 The IP addresses are link\-local addresses and are valid only from the instance\.
 For more information, see [Link\-local address](https://en.wikipedia.org/wiki/Link-local_address) on Wikipedia\.

 **Note**
-The examples in this section use the IPv4 address of the instance metadata service: `169.254.169.254`\.
+The examples in this section use the IPv4 address of the IMDS: `169.254.169.254`\.
 If you are retrieving instance metadata for EC2 instances over the IPv6 address, ensure that you enable and use the IPv6 address instead: `fd00:ec2::254`\.
-The IPv6 address of the instance metadata service is compatible with IMDSv2 commands\.
+The IPv6 address of the IMDS is compatible with IMDSv2 commands\.
 The IPv6 address is only accessible on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.

 The command format is different, depending on whether you use IMDSv1 or IMDSv2\.
-By default, you can use both instance metadata services\.
+By default, you can use both versions of the IMDS\.
 To require the use of IMDSv2, see [Use IMDSv2](configuring-instance-metadata-service.md)\.

 You can use PowerShell cmdlets to retrieve the URI\.
 For example, if you are running version 3\.0 or later of PowerShell, use the following cmdlet\.